 Of course, you should know that the loan balance is going to reduce your benefit and it could be by quite a bit.
 You have the option of not making the payments on the loan, which will continue to accrue interest, and that also reduces the value of the policy and the amount that your beneficiaries are going to receive.

-Finally, there is the option to sell your insurance policy to a life settlement company who will give you cash for your policy – possibly even more cash than you would get by canceling – and then they would keep the policy and continue paying the premiums, collecting the death benefit when you die
+Finally, there is the option to sell your insurance policy to a life settlement company who will give you cash for your policy – possibly even more cash than you would get by canceling – and then they would keep the policy and continue paying the premiums, collecting the death benefit when you die.
+These transactions are sometimes called viatical settlements.

-So yes, you can cash in your life insurance policy before death in many cases but you have to evaluate your options carefully and determine whether or not it is a wise decision for you to make.
+Yes, you can cash in your life insurance policy before death in many cases but you have to evaluate your options carefully and determine whether or not it is a wise decision for you to make.
+Please contact your life insurance agent or a financial advisor for help with making this decision.